nmarus/node-ews/README.md

 - Connects to configured EWS Host and downloads it's wsdl file so it might be concluded that this is "fairly" version agnostic
 - After downloading the wsdl file, the wrapper dynamically exposes all EWS SOAP functions
 - Attempts to standardize Microsoft's wsdl by modifying the file to include missing service name, port, and bindings
+- This DOES NOT work with anything Microsoft Documents as using the EWS Managed API.

 #### Example 1: Get Exchange Distribution List Members Using ExpandDL
 ###### https://msdn.microsoft.com/EN-US/library/office/aa564755.aspx